Apt vs Dpkg – Comparing The Two Debian Linux Package Managers

 So does it really matter which software you use to manage your packages?
 Let’s look at the differences and use cases of these two package managers.

-What is APT?
+What is APT package manager?

 Instead of doing all tasks themselves in a monolithic manner, it employs several different applications under the hood to do those tasks.
 For example, it might use curl to download the .deb source package and all its dependencies and then use dpkg to install it.

-dpkg (Debian Package Manager) works under the hood of APT.
-While APT manages remote repositories and resolves dependencies for you, it uses dpkg to actually make the changes of installing/removing packages. dpkg on itself cannot retrieve/download files from remote repositories, nor can it figure out dependencies.
+Dpkg (Debian Package Manager) works under the hood of APT.
+While APT manages remote repositories and resolves dependencies for you, it uses dpkg to actually make the changes of installing/removing packages.
+Dpkg on itself cannot retrieve/download files from remote repositories, nor can it figure out dependencies.

 Users can use dpkg on its own to install local .deb packages using dpkg -i